prysmaticlabs/documentation/website/docs/concepts/nodes-networks.md

 import NetworkPng from '@site/static/img/network.png';

-Ethereum is a decentralized network of **nodes** that communicate peer-to-peer:
+Ethereum is powered by a large number of **nodes** that communicate peer-to-peer, forming a decentralized **network**:

 <img style={{width: 100 + '%', margin: 'auto', display: 'block', maxWidth: 561 + 'px'}} src={NetworkPng} />

 ## Nodes

 A node is a running instance of client software.
-There are three primary types of nodes: execution nodes, beacon nodes, and validators:
+There are three primary types of nodes: execution nodes, beacon nodes, and validators.
+Colloquially, a "node" refers to an execution node and beacon node working together to support the broader Ethereum network.
+When users decide to stake 32 ETH to participate in Ethereum's proof-of-stake consensus mechanism, they use validator client software like Prysm to run a validator.
+Validators depend on nodes:

 <img style={{width: 100 + '%', margin: 'auto', display: 'block', maxWidth: 651 + 'px'}} src={ClientStackPng} />